uunibic/scarf/README.md

 SCARF is a utility that enables developers and security professionals to analyze source code for security vulnerabilities.
 This tool leverages the OpenAI GPT-3.5 Turbo model to provide detailed security analysis reports for your codebase.

-Note: This project is not officially affiliated with my employer, and neither the employer nor the project maintainers are responsible for any consequences resulting from its usage.
-Use responsibly.
+Note: This is a learning project and does not represent my job responsibilities.

 ## Features